 Treatments such as chemical facial peels and laser skin treatments may be more appropriate but, again, these should only be performed by trained professionals.

 Festoons or malar bags are swollen, puffy bags appearing under the eyes, which commonly occur due to midface ageing.

 A very common problem that we see in our clinic is the worsening of malar bags as a result of previous tear trough filler treatment.
 As fillers tend to cause swelling, any patient with malar bags or festoons should avoid filler treatment, as this will only exacerbate the problem.

 People with excessive under-eye bags or loose skin may be better suited to eye bag removal surgery, known as blepharoplasty, a long-term solution to tired-looking eyes.

 Blepharoplasty is the removal of excess skin and muscle from the upper or lower eyelid area, reducing or repositioning the underlying fat to result in a more youthful appearance.
-Daniel Ezra is a highly skilled specialist in blepharoplasty.
+Our surgeons are highly skilled specialists in blepharoplasty.

 If tear trough fillers are performed correctly by a skilled practitioner, results should be subtle, but make a noticeable difference to the appearance of tired eyes.
 Please refer to our past patient tear trough filler before and after pictures for a realistic view of how successful tear trough treatment should look.

-Daniel Ezra is a leading oculoplastic surgeon who is experienced in dealing with previous filler complications.
-If you have had a tear trough treatment that has gone wrong, fill out the form to book a consultation or call us now on 020 7127 8184.
+Daniel Ezra is a leading oculoplastic surgeon who is experienced in dealing with previous tear trough filler complications.
+If you have had a tear trough treatment that has gone wrong, fill out our online form to book a consultation or call us now on 020 7127 8184.